-In order to facilitate a seamless access of dataset, Google has created a set of guidelines which dataset providers can use to make their data accessible to Google search.
+In order to facilitate seamless access of datasets, Google has created a set of guidelines that dataset providers can use to make their data accessible to Google search.
 The search engine should be able to understand the content of their data.
 Some of this information include:

 - The creator of the data